TianHengZhuang/TianHengZhuang/README.md

-# Hey, I'm TianHengZhuang 👋
+# Hey, Am TianHengZhuang 👋

 I'm a Product Manager working in AI, with 10+ years in software and a track record of leading product teams at major companies.